Plan the conversation carefully.

 More usable

-I want to name one thing clearly: deactivation strategies.
+I want to name one thing clearly: can you see attachment style in texts? look at patterns, not labels.
 The change I am asking for next is specific, and I want to keep this to one topic.

 Choose the tone